jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`soil is wet`      :red:`NOT rain`        :red:`DO NOT WATER`
   ======================  =====================  =====================

-  :green:`WATER` if the :green:`soil is dry`, I do not care if it rained or not.
+  :green:`WATER` only if the :green:`soil is dry`, I do not care if it :green:`rained` or did :red:`NOT rain`.
 Maybe there was not enough rain.

 * :ref:`converse_implication<test_converse_implication>`: ``return first or (not second)``